Cravath, Swaine & Moore LLP Logo

 Cravath partner Wes Earnhardt, lead attorney for data analytics and e‑discovery Scott Reents, and senior discovery attorney James Canning authored an expert Q&A on best practices for remote depositions, which was published in the April 2023 issue of Practical Law The Journal.
 In the article, Wes, Scott and James highlight considerations for both deposing and defending counsel, including possible challenges presented by the virtual format and how to mitigate them.

-Mr. Earnhardt’s clients have included Atlas Air, Epic Games, ESPN, GTT Communications, Illumina, JPMorgan Chase, PG&E, Qualcomm, Root, Spirit AeroSystems, Starz Entertainment, Time Warner, The Walt Disney Company and Xerox.
+Mr. Earnhardt’s clients have included Atlas Air, Epic Games, ESPN, GTT Communications, Illumina, Ingevity, JPMorgan Chase, PG&E, Qualcomm, Root, Spirit AeroSystems, Starz Entertainment, Time Warner, The Walt Disney Company and Xerox.

-Mr. Earnhardt’s current and recent matters include:
+Mr. Earnhardt’s representative matters include:

 Antitrust